 Pitched with a smaller screen, it aims to challenge the Samsung Galaxy S5 Mini and HTC One Mini 2 in the stakes to be king of the baby flagship while being a great option for those who just won't compromise on specs.

-It's been upgraded since to the Sony Xperia Z3 Compact, but that doesn't mean the lower price and the year-old life are hindrances.
+It's been upgraded since to the Sony Xperia Z3 Compact, but that doesn't mean the lower price and the older tech are hindrances.

 The biggest draw of the Sony Xperia Z1 Compact has to be its flagship power.
 Packing four cores clocked at 2.2GHz and 2GB RAM into a shell that fits snugly around a 4.3-inch screen is something that can't have been done all that easily, yet all that power pays dividends, allowing for high-end gaming and super fast navigation.